Processos-de-software-2016-2/python-api/README.md

 | /login            | GET    | empty   |   +++++++++++       |
 | /users      | GET    | empty   |   Take all users  |
 | /users      | GET    | empty   |   Take all users  |

+## Getting Started
+### Installing prerequisites
+To use the api server you will need Python 3, Falcon and a WSGI Server (in our project we use gunicorn).

+To run our api server you will need to do this following steps one time:
+1. Install python-pip if you don't have it;
+2. Install falcon using pip: `# pip install falcon`;
+3. Install gunicorn using pip: `# pip install gevent gunicorn`.

+### Running
+To run the api server do the following:
+1. Clone the project: `$ git clone git@github.com:Processos-de-software-2016-2/python-api.git`;
+2. Run the server: `gunicorn api:app`;
+3. Make a HTTP request on port 8000 to any of the URLs listed in API Description section.

 # How to Contribute
 1. Clone the project: `$ git clone git@github.com:Processos-de-software-2016-2/python-api.git`;